friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/uniformsAndCs.md

 ## Experience

-Within the inspector of the ShaderUniformControl:
+Within the inspector of the *ShaderUniformControl*:

 - Enable *Allow Movement*
     - Translations via WASDQE